-Dr. Brenda Muzeta is co-hosting this conference on ESL education with Dr. Carissa Pokorny-Golden on May 29, 2021.
+Dr. Brenda Muzeta is co-hosted this conference on ESL education with Dr. Carissa Pokorny-Golden on May 29, 2021.
 See the conference program here.

 "Sistering, Daughtering, and Mothering: How a Black Woman's Virtual Literature Circle Helps Me Survive a Global Pandemic"

 Dr. Amber Pabon presented "Sistering, Daughtering, and Mothering: How a Black Woman's Virtual Literature Circle Helps Me Survive a Global Pandemic" as part of Kutztown University's Frederick Douglass Discussion Series on March 30, 2021.